viezel/napp.alloy.adapter.restsql/README.md

 				"collection_name" : "modelname",
 				"idAttribute" : "id",

+				// delete all models on fetch
+				"deleteAllOnFetch": true,

-				//optimise the amount of data transfer from remote server to app "lastModifiedColumn": "modified"
+				// optimise the amount of data transfer from remote server to app "addModifedToUrl": true,
+				"lastModifiedColumn": "modified"
 			},